Pratt & Whitney F100: Development

 The IEDP was created to be a competitive engine design/demonstration phase followed with a down select to one winning engine design and development program.
-General Electric and Pratt & Whitney were placed on contract for an approximately 18-month program with goals to improve thrust and reduce weight to achieve a thrust-to-weight ratio of 8.
+General Electric and Pratt & Whitney were placed on contract for an approximately 18-month program with goals to improve thrust and reduce weight to achieve a thrust-to-weight ratio of 7.6.
 At the end of the IEDP, General Electric and Pratt & Whitney submitted proposals for their engine candidates for the aircraft that had been selected in the FX Competition, the McDonnell Douglas F-15.
 The Pratt & Whitney proposal was selected as the winner and the engine was designated the F100.
-The Air Force would award Pratt & Whitney a contract in 1970 to develop and produce F100-PW-100 (USAF) and F401-PW-400 (USN) engines.
+The Air Force would award Pratt & Whitney a contract in 1970 to develop and produce the 25000 lbf thrust class F100-PW-100 (USAF) and 30000 lbf thrust class F401-PW-400 (USN) engines.
 The Navy would use the engine in the planned F-14B and the XFV-12 project but would cut back and later cancel its order after the latter's failure due to costs and reliability issues, and chose to continue to use the Pratt & Whitney TF30 engine from the F-111 in its F-14s.